kimdiep/birthday_greeter_app/README.md

 Concepts
 - Understand MVC frameworks
+- Explore how to host my web app

 Processes
 - Use test-driven development to test-drive the app.
 I would like to apply the use of Capybara for feature testing the user flow.